microsoft/WhatTheHack/xxx-MasteringLinux/Student/Challenge-02.md

 - Go to the parent directory of the current directory
 - Go to the root directory
 - List the contents of the root directory
-- Display a long listing of the root directory a long listing of the root directory
+- Display a long listing of the root directory
 - Stay where you are, and list the contents of `~`
 - List all the files (including hidden files) in your home directory
 - Use a single command to create the following directory tree `~/folder1/folder2/folder3` (folder3 is a subdirectory from folder2, and folder2 is a subdirectory from folder1)